ashleyrennee/ashleyrennee/README.md

 - Prototyping
 - Figma

-You can email me @ashleyrenneea96@gmail.com , or on linkedin www.linkedin.com/in/ashleyrennee ♡
+You can email me @ashleyrenneea96@gmail.com , or PM on Linkedin www.linkedin.com/in/ashleyrennee ♡